Persuasion and Power in a Leadership Perspective

 If we peel away all the buzzwords from the management literature, two basic components remain.
 The first is the ability to make decisions and solve problems in a way that significantly contributes to goal attainment at different organizational levels.
-This component may be labelled Rational Thinking.
 The second component is the ability to implement decisions and solutions through other people.
-This side of management may be referred to as Effective Influence.
+This side of management may be referred to as effective Influence.

 Managers are exposed to a continuous stream of new challenges.
 In order to function effectively it is essential to be able to solve new problems creatively and to make rational decisions in situations characterized by high uncertainty and ambiguity.
 Recent research on decision making demonstrates that even when we believe we have made rational decisions there will often be considerable opportunities for improvement.

 The very same skills that help managers solve professional problems may also be useful in more personal realms of life.
 By analyzing thought-processes and the way in which thoughts affect our emotions, the program will also shed light on how managers can handle their own emotional stress while simultaneously gaining a better understanding of their peers and subordinates' patterns of thought, emotions and behavior.

 Nationally acknowledged researchers and managers will give lectures and present practical cases and exercises.
 The aim of the program is to contribute to the development of knowledge and skills that are of high potential value to managers, individually as well as in groups and teams, and which may aid in organizational and personal development.